 Before arriving on campus:

 HWS supports international students prior to their arrival by assisting with all visa related issues including the issuance of the I-20 form.
-By working closely with the offices of Admissions and Financial Aid, the Director of International Student Affairs ensures smooth navigation through the complex process of obtaining the proper documentation to study here in the United States.
+By working closely with the offices of Admissions and Financial Aid, the Director of International Student Enrollment and Success ensures smooth navigation through the complex process of obtaining the proper documentation to study here in the United States.

 Day of arrival: